Muhiq146/Muhiq146/README.md

 - 👋 Hi, I’m Muhiq Kapadia
-- 👀 I’m interested in Full stack developer.
+- 👀 I’m interested in Django developer.
-- 🌱 I’m currently learning reactJs.
+- 🌱 I’m currently learning reactJs, Django.
 - 💞️ I’m looking to collaborate with a growing company.
 - 📫 You can contact me at muhiq26@gmail.com